dantrim/parquet-writer/README.md

 Additionally, pretty much any complex data structure can be made to fit this constraint through clever flattening of the more deeply nested sub-`struct`-type fields.

+Examples illustrating these constraints are provided in the [Examples section](#examples).

 ## Parquet File Layout Specification

 Specifying the desired layout of a given Parquet file